Whole Grains Food List

 3. Lower Blood Pressure

-When you eat whole grains instead of refined grains, your levels of bad cholesterol, triglycerides, blood pressure, and insulin all go down significantly.
+When you eat whole grains instead of refined grains, your bad cholesterol, triglycerides, blood pressure, and insulin levels go down significantly.

 4. Aid Weight Management by Re-Distributing Body Fat